AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/add-marketo-custom-object-fields.md

    >
    >The API name can be edited only until it's approved.

-1. Now, choose an appropriate data type from the list.
+1. Now, choose an appropriate [!UICONTROL Data Type] from the list.

    ![](assets/add-marketo-custom-object-fields-6.png)

-1. Pull the Dedupe slider over if you want to use the new field as a unique identifier.
-Click **Save** to finish.
+1. Pull the [!UICONTROL Dedupe] slider over if you want to use the new field as a unique identifier.
+Click **[!UICONTROL Save]** to finish.

    ![](assets/add-marketo-custom-object-fields-7.png)